-We recently published an article discussing the challenges, possibilities, and opportunities that lie ahead if New York's Mayor Eric Adams were to accept the challenge of creating more housing units by enabling more residential conversions of commercial office buildings.
+We published an article discussing the challenges, possibilities, and opportunities that lie ahead if New York's Mayor Eric Adams were to accept the challenge of creating more housing units by enabling more residential conversions of commercial office buildings.
 Since that publishing, the call has been answered and the city is officially on the move.

 Can “Location, Location, Location” Make Alterations Economically Viable?

 As widely anticipated, the Office Adaptive Reuse Task Force made recommendations in January 2023 that included the expansion of the applicability of conversion tools to both a larger geographic area and to newer buildings.
 But even if all the recommendations are enacted, what challenges would remain to foster more office-to-residential conversions?

 While residential use is allowed as-of-right in most commercial zoning districts, most commercial-to-residential conversions have required a relaxation of regulations governing windows for light and air by the Zoning Resolution’s Article I, Chapter 5 (“ZR 15-00") and Section 277 of the New York State Multiple Dwelling Law (“MDL”).
 Essentially, where the typical residential standard requires 30 feet from a window to a lot line or opposite building wall, ZR 15-00 requires 15 feet – and sometimes as little as 5 feet in certain circumstances.
 Because most office buildings’ interior-facing windows don’t open onto a 30-foot yard or court, expanding the applicability of these provisions is important but, in many cases, not sufficient – especially as the focus shifts to newer office buildings with deep, repetitive floor plates which often lack interior-facing windows altogether.